sethyeung0404/genshin/README.md

 Feel free to use or distribute to others.

+# Preview

 # Major Color reference

-Paimon Blue #011138
+Paimon Blue 011138

-Paimon Gold #EDDBBB
+Paimon Gold eddbbb

-Paimon white : #ece5d8
+Paimon white ece5d8

-Syntax Color are inspired from seven elements in Genshin Impact World.
+Syntax Color are inspired from Seven elements in Genshin Impact World.

 ## FAQ